Natural religion

 Natural religion most frequently means the "religion of nature", in which God, the soul, spirits, and all objects of the supernatural are considered as part of nature and not separate from it.
-Conversely, it is also used in philosophy to describe some aspects of religion that are said to be knowable apart from divine revelation through logic and reason alone, for example, the existence of the unmoved Mover, the first cause of the universe.
+Sometimes "natural religion" is taken to mean a pantheistic belief that nature itself is divine; conversely, the term is also used in philosophy to describe some aspects of religion that are said to be knowable apart from divine revelation through logic and reason alone, for example, the existence of the unmoved Mover, the first cause of the universe.

-Most authors consider natural religion as not only the foundation of monotheistic religions such as Judaism, Christianity, and Islam but also distinct from them.
-According to some authors, aspects of natural religion are found universally among all peoples, often in such forms of shamanism and animism.
+Most authors consider natural religion as not only the foundation of monotheistic religions such as Judaism, Christianity, Islam, and the Baháʼí Faith, but also distinct from them.
+According to some authors, aspects of natural religion are found universally among all peoples, often in such forms as shamanism and animism.
 They are still practiced in many parts of the world.
 The religions of Native American societies for example are considered as possessing some aspects of natural religion.

 Definition

 Natural religion might have the following meanings: